Close

 Step 5: Pay Processing Fees

-Submit payment using accepted methods including credit cards, bank transfers, or cash where permitted.
+The cost of an electronic visa for Saudi Arabia is 95 euros (403 Saudi rials) per traveler, which includes compulsory insurance.
+Submit payment using accepted methods including credit cards or debit cards.
 Fee amounts vary by visa type and processing speed selected.

 Step 6: Track Application Status